Introducing Issue Nº16

 In this house, which played host to huge concerts in the 50s, 60s and 70s, today you can hear only birdsong.

-Openhouse will be at the most interesting design event in Europe presenting MOR Design and nanimarquina.
+Openhouse will be at one of the most interesting design events in Europe presenting MOR Design and nanimarquina.

 Weekend Max Mara

 Dressed in my favourite Weekend Max Mara garments, I feel the salt caress my shirt while my skirt performs a contemporary dance.

 With an emphasis on natural materials, simple geometries, and uncompromising quality, Frama's work connects the imaginative with the practical, resulting in a uniquely warm and honest aesthetic.